 National Alliance for the Mentally Ill

 NASW is a professional organization for social workers.
-While not all social workers elect to belong to this organization, many who are in private clinical practice do so as a means of obtaining malpractice insurance at a reasonable cost as well as for other benefits or services.
+While not all social workers elect to belong to this organization, many who are in private clinical practice do so as a means of obtaining malpractice insurance at a reasonable cost as well as for other benefits.
 There is a search feature on the website whereby you may locate a clinical social worker near you—hopefully with expertise in PTSD.

 NationalCenter for Children Exposed to Violence (NCCEV)